New Ileostomy Question on Leakage

 Hi Tubster,

 You have an ileostomy and only change your bags out 2-3 times per day?
 Not sure why you can't roll up a bag bottom, but we'll save that for another day.
 How full are your bags when you empty them?
-I mean they must be about to burst if you're only changing them 2 or 3 times per day, unless you don't eat.
-You can't let your output sit around your stoma, like if you sleep on your back, or if your bag is so full that when you grab it to empty it pushes the output up and around your stoma.
+I mean, they must be about to burst if you're only changing them 2 or 3 times per day, unless you don't eat.
+You can't let your output sit around your stoma, like if you sleep on your back, or if your bag is so full that when you grab it to empty it, it pushes the output up and around your stoma.
 So there's that.
-And obviously if you have any gas in the bag and you squeeze it the gas will be forced between your barrier and your skin, so be mindful of that as well.
+And obviously, if you have any gas in the bag and you squeeze it, the gas will be forced between your barrier and your skin, so be mindful of that as well.

-Your stoma looks plenty long in the pics...........but does it retract at night or when you haven't eaten in some time?
+Your stoma looks plenty long in the pics... but does it retract at night or when you haven't eaten in some time?
 You don't want it retracting below the height of the ring and barrier, or output will get between those and your skin.
 Next, like everyone suggested, try a barrier ring instead of the paste.
 The paste is junk, as it breaks down very quickly when in contact with liquid output and even the "sweat" from your stoma.
-When you apply the ring, put it on your skin (not on the back of the barrier) and make sure it fits snug up against your stoma (don't cut the hole in the ring the same size as your stoma, make sure it's a little smaller, so it hugs your stoma well.
-Even if you decide to stick with using paste, put the paste on your skin around your stoma.....and then put the barrier over the paste.
+When you apply the ring, put it on your skin (not on the back of the barrier) and make sure it fits snug up against your stoma (don't cut the hole in the ring the same size as your stoma, make sure it's a little smaller, so it hugs your stoma well).
+Even if you decide to stick with using paste, put the paste on your skin around your stoma and then put the barrier over the paste.
 This is the only way you can be sure the paste seals well to your stoma.

 Hope this helps,